Quality Issues in GxP Functions: Some Inconvenient Truths

 In addition to running the scientific and/or technical gauntlet, any potential new drug or process must clear the many regulatory and compliance hurdles.
 Despite the high volume and oftentimes compulsory nature of training in these areas, the error rates in all of these areas are consistently high.

-Join us for this LTEN webinar, as John Constantine, SVP of Orchestrall and former LTEN Board president, discusses how risk and uncertainty continue to rule the business processes in life sciences.
-John will outline how the lack of consistent quality is the primary driver for continued unacceptable error rates and discuss how quality issues in the conduct of technical processes continue to be prevalent.
+Join us for this LTEN webinar, as John Constantine, SVP of Orchestrall and former LTEN Board president, and Michael Young, Vice President, Strategic Accounts, ScienceMedia discuss how risk and uncertainty continue to rule the business processes in life sciences.
+They will outline how the lack of consistent quality is the primary driver for continued unacceptable error rates and discuss how quality issues in the conduct of technical processes continue to be prevalent.

 • Review and discuss current and past trends in “483” findings in the conduct of clinical trials and manufacturing processes.

 • Discuss the lack of root cause analysis in these processes, which leads to training being applied where it cannot be effective.

 • Challenge opinions on the technical and, more controversially, non-technical root causes of quality issues.

 • Discuss thoughts and ideas on how learning professionals can help our business partners improve these processes.